kakosergio/vakinha_burger/README.md

 ## 📖 About

-**Vakinha Burger** is a food delivery app focused on restaurant orders, built with **Flutter 💙** and **Firebase 💛**.
+**Vakinha Burger** is a food delivery app focused on restaurant orders, built with **Flutter 💙**.

-It was created as a real-world project to simulate a modern burger ordering experience, with cart features, user accounts, and order tracking — and served as a great opportunity to deepen my knowledge in Flutter and Firebase integrations.
+It was created as a real-world project to simulate a modern burger ordering experience, with cart features, user accounts, and order tracking — and served as a great opportunity to deepen my knowledge in Flutter and API integrations.

 The idea is simple: offer a smooth and practical ordering flow, both for users and restaurants.
 You could easily adapt it as a base for an MVP or a production app for local businesses. 🍟🍔